- Scientific name: Chlamydoselachus anguineus

 Reproduction and Human Interactions

 Frilled shark do not appear to have a specific breeding season and will spawn at any time of the year.
-The eggs hatch inside of the female and the young continue to grow internally for three to four years until they are around two feet long, when the female will eventually give birth to them.
+The eggs hatch inside of the female and the young continue to grow internally for three to four years until they are around two feet long, when the female will eventually give birth.
 This is one of the longest gestation periods in the animal kingdom.
 The average litter is six pups.
 Although frilled shark are not specifically targeted by commercial fishing vessels they are caught in deep-sea trawler’s nets as bycatch.
-They are either retained to turn into fish meal or thrown back into the sea dead as discard.
+They are either retained to turn into fish meal or thrown back into the sea dead as discards.
 Long-lines and deep-water gill nets also account for inadvertent catches of frilled sharks, especially around Japan.
-Due to the slow growth rates of this species, very long gestation periods and the expansion of deep-water commercial fisheries the International Union for the Conservation of Nature (IUCN) class the frilled shark as Near Threatened.
-The extremely long gestation period and low number of pups means that it is very difficult to repopulate frilled shark numbers if they are reduced.
+Due to the slow growth rates of this species, very long gestation period and the expansion of deep-water commercial fisheries the International Union for the Conservation of Nature (IUCN) class the frilled shark as Near Threatened.
 Very occasionally frilled shark can be found in shallow water.
 It is unknown how they end up so far outside their usual deep water habitat.
 This footage available on Youtube shows a news report about a frilled shark observed in shallow water off the coast of Japan.
 This frilled shark was taken to a sea life centre but unfortunately died soon after.
-This is not usual as deep sea species are adapted to live in the pressures of deep water and are already dying once they find themselves in shallow water.
 In January 2015 a frilled shark caught by an Australian fishing boat made international news, as did a small frilled shark which was caught by a Portuguese trawler in 2017.